 In general, a KPI base search can support fewer KPIs with many entities or many KPIs with fewer entities.
-It is not advised to use a single KPI base search for both a high number of KPIs and a high number of entities.
-As the number of services or matching entities goes up, the search runtime also increases.
+It's not advised to use a single KPI base search for both a high number of KPIs and a high number of entities.
+As the number of services or matching entities increases, the search runtime also increases.

 Search results are processed, created, and written to the itsi_summary index via an alert action.
 The default limit on the number of rows that can be written is 50,000 as specified in the